Romulus51/Your_Own-List_Builder-Guide/README.txt

-  - Updates: if a new version comes out, updating just means downloading the new index.html and re-uploading it to your GitHub/Cloudflare project.
+  - Updates: if a new version comes out, updating just means downloading the new index.html and re-uploading it to your GitHub project (Cloudflare automatically updates).
 Your Sheet, your saved rosters, and your connections are untouched by this.